-Expenditures reported on the Schedule are reported on the accrual basis of accounting.
-Such expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
+Empenditures reported on the Schedule are reported on the accrual basis of accounting.
+Such empenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of empenditures are not allowable or are limited as to reimbursement.